People are engaging in conversations related to your brand across multiple social media platforms.

 According to latest reports, Twitter alone witnessed that 500 million messages were sent daily.

 Leveraging social conversations has become a priority for brands.
-Incorporating social media monitoring and tracking social media engagement is mandatory.
+Knowing how to monitor social media and tracking the engagement has become one of the multiple priorities.

 But where do you start?